Anti-Defamation League: 1920s through 1960s

 Paralleling its infiltration efforts, the ADL continued its attempts to reduce antisemitic caricatures in the media.
 Much like the NAACP, it chose a non-confrontational approach, attempting to build long-lasting relationships and avoid backlash.
 The ADL requested its members avoid public confrontation, instead directing them to send letters to the media and advertising companies that included antisemitic or racist references in screening copies of their books and movies.
 This strategy kept the campaigns out of the public eye and instead emphasized the development of a relationship with companies.

+The ADL was critical of red-baiting and McCarthyism in the 1950s.
+However, during the Second Red Scare, the ADL expelled Jewish communists from the organization, cooperated with the House Un-American Activities Committee, and supported the execution of Julius and Ethel Rosenberg.
+The ADL rejected accusations that the Rosenberg trial was influenced by antisemitism.
+Judge Irving Kaufman, who ordered the execution of the Rosenbergs, was a member of the ADL's Civil Rights committee.
+In 1952, Lucy Dawidowicz wrote in Commentary that Jewish communists viewed the ADL and other mainstream Jewish organizations as "reactionary, fascist-collaborating oligarchs and conspiratorial enemies both of democracy and their own oppressed people."
+In 1952, the ADL and other Jewish organizations released a joint statement rejecting the claims of the National Committee to Secure Justice in the Rosenberg Case that the trial was motivated by antisemitism.
+The statement characterized the Rosenberg Committee as trying to "inject the false issue of anti-Semitism".
+A 1952 ADL document claimed that "The Communists, in their worldwide propaganda attack defending the convicted atom spies, Ethel and Julius Rosenberg, provide a vivid example of the technique of falsely charging anti-Semitism to hide conspiracy."